JJ/granada-off/text/buskers.md

+# Buskers and street performers

-# Buskers, street performers, mimes, flashmobs and other stuff mainly happening outdoors
+Let's talk about buskers, street performers, mimes, flashmobs and other stuff mainly happening outdoors, as in out there, in streets, alleys and town plazas.

 You might or might not find them, or by the time you read this maybe they have moved to some place sunnier and where their art is better